-In Canada, charities and not-for-profit organizations are governed by a patchwork of regulations at all levels, with no one body wholly responsible for sector oversight.
+In Canada, charities and nonprofit organizations are governed by a patchwork of regulations at all levels, with no one body wholly responsible for sector oversight.

 Charities may be incorporated either federally, under the Canada Not-forprofit Corporations Act or provincially, under appropriate provincial legislation depending on the scope of their activities.